How do personal loans work?

-As with any financial product there will be fees and charges payable by you to your lender.
-These may include approval fees, repayment fees, establishment fees and redraw fees just to name a few.
-It's important you read and understand your loan contract before applying.
-If there is any wording you are unsure of it's important that you ask your lender.
+As with any financial product, there will be fees and charges payable by you to your lender.
+These may include approval fees, repayment fees, establishment fees and redraw fees, just to name a few.
+It's important that you read and understand your loan contract before applying.
+If there is any wording that you are unsure of, it's important that you ask your lender.

 Can you explain what a redraw is?

-If you've paid extra funds into your loan account, you may be able to access these funds if you loan allows it.
-If it does not affect your repayments or your total outstanding balance you could withdraw these funds.
+If you've paid extra funds into your loan account, you may be able to access these funds if your loan allows it.
+If it does not affect your repayments or your total outstanding balance, you could withdraw these funds.

 What about a drawdown?

-This is simply a word to describe when the loan funds are actually made available to you by your bank.
+This is simply a word to describe when the loan funds are actually made available to you by the lender.

 What is the difference between variable and fixed rate loans?

 This will be entirely dependant on your financial situation, goals and needs.
-If you want flexibility and the ability to make extra repayments and access any extra funds, then a variable rate option is one to consider.
-If you want stability and the peace of mind knowing your repayments won't change over the life of the loan, then a fixed rate could be for you.
+If you want flexibility and the ability to make extra repayments and access extra funds, then a variable rate option is one to consider.
+If you want stability and the peace of mind of knowing that your repayments won't change over the life of your loan, then a fixed rate could be for you.

 How do I make my loan repayments on time?

 If you are struggling to make a repayment, you should immediately contact your bank or lender.
-They may defer a payment for a month or work with you on a solution.
-It's important to note you may be charged extra interest on top of this.
+They may defer the payment for a month or work with you on a solution.
+It's important to note that you may be charged extra interest on top of this.